rust-toolbox/from_wrap/README.md

-# single_from
+# simple_from
-The generate From macro for single types
+The macro to generate simple implementation of From